julien-michot/tinyopt/README.md

 Perfect for when your science or engineering project is about to implode from too much math.

 Tinyopt provides **high-accuracy** and **computationally efficient** optimization capabilities, supporting both dense and sparse problem structures.
-The library integratess a collection of iterative solvers including Gradient Descent, Gauss-Newton and Levenberg-Marquardt algorithms (more are coming).
+The library integrates a collection of iterative solvers including Gradient Descent, Gauss-Newton and Levenberg-Marquardt algorithms (more are coming).

 Furthermore, to facilitate the computation of derivatives, `Tinyopt` seamlessly integrates the **automatic differentiation** capabilities which empowers users to effortlessly compute accurate gradients.